Your solar plant generates power. Your customer's facility is 50 km away. GRIDCO moves it.

 Khurda Energy Park — GRIDCO in practice

-48 MW solar + BESS.
-Khurda.
+48 MW solar in Khurda — BESS-ready.
 Grid interconnection approved.

 We inject into GRIDCO.
 Customers draw at their facilities.
 We quote all-in — solar tariff includes our view of applicable wheeling/transmission.
 One number.
 No surprise charges.

-Plant-side BESS standard.
-Evening delivery.
-Curtailment avoidance.
-GRIDCO compliance.
+Khurda is BESS-ready.
+Plant-side BESS available on request for evening delivery, curtailment mitigation, and GRIDCO compliance.
 OREP-2022 eligible for CSS exemptions.

 What your CFO needs to verify